-- The design and use of appropriate work processes, system and the provision and use of suitable work equipment and materials; - The control of exposure at source, e.g. having a waste procedure which ensures safe collection, storage, transport and final disposal of waste; and

-Where adequate control of exposure cannot be achieved by other means, provision of suitable personal protective equipment (PPE) in addition to the measures required by the above
+- The design and use of appropriate work processes, system and the provision and useof suitable work equipment and materials; - The control of exposure at source, e.g. having a waste procedure which ensures safecollection, storage, transport and final disposal of waste; and - Where adequate control of exposure cannot be achieved by other means, provision of suitable personal protective equipment (PPE) in addition to the measures requiredby the above

-The corporate infection control policy provides details of the measures to be implemented, equipment, facilities and training required, dealing with sharps incidents as well as a checklist for a sharps risk assessment.
+The infection control procedure provides details of the measures to be implemented, equipment, facilities and training required, dealing with sharps incidents as well as a checklistfor a sharps risk assessment.